EeshanDutta007/EeshanDutta007/README.md

 Hi, My name is Eeshan Dutta.
 I am a 2nd Year Student at SRM-IST from West Bengal pursuing my Bachelor's Degree in Computer Science and Engineering.
 I am a 19 year old kid, doing whatever code I like and can to make my and other lives around me more fun.

+#### Internships
-#### Current Internship - Mentor Match India as Flutter App Developer.
+1. Mentor Match India as Flutter App Developer.
+2. The Sparks Foundation as Flutter App Developer.

 ## Achievements :-